 Word wars.
-Seriously, there's nothing better than a word war with fellow Wrimos to boost that word count of yours!
+Seriously, there's nothing better than a word war with fellow Wrimos to boost your word count!
 How does it work?
-You set a timer to a very short period, for example 20 minutes, and race your friends.
+You set a timer to a very short period, for example, 20 minutes, and race your friends.
 The person with the highest word count is the winner!

 Check out the "NaNoWriMo Ate My Soul" forums.
 If you'd rather complain a bit to someone willing to listen (and we know your family isn't willing to listen), head straight to the NaNoWriMo forums for writers in despair.
 They will help you get back on your feet.
 And if they don't, there's always...